martinflemingdev/Hangman/README.md

 # Hangman

-Java Hangman console window game created by me on 1/30/2021 in Eclipse IDE.
+* Created a Java Hangman console window game in Eclipse IDE.

-Run as Java Application from Hangman.java class file.

-Features:
+## Features:

-Gameword.java class file that has 200 "difficult" hangman words and method to randomly pick one.
+* Gameword.java class file that has 200 "difficult" hangman words and method to randomly pick one.

-Classic dashed line representation of mystery word ( _ _ _ _ _ ) updated as you go.
+* Classic dashed line representation of mystery word ( _ _ _ _ _ ) updated as you go.

-ASCII art of the hangman progress.
+* ASCII art of the hangman progress.

-A "Letter's guessed" section above the word showing letters guessed so far.
+* A "Letter's guessed" section above the word showing letters guessed so far.

-Ability to play again after a win/loss.
+* Ability to play again after a win/loss.